return42/sphkerneldoc/linux_src_doc/fs/ecryptfs/kthread_c.rst

 Description
 -----------

-This function gets a r/w file opened againt the lower dentry.
+This function gets a r/w file opened against the lower dentry.

 Returns zero on success; non-zero otherwise